Creating an LDAP gateway provisioning connection

 -

-Configure an LDAP gateway filter that specifies which users to provision from LDAP to PingOne.
+Configure an LDAP gateway filter that specifies which users or groups to provision from LDAP to PingOne.
 Learn more in Creating an inbound rule for a connection through an LDAP gateway.

 Active Directory attributes